The I.A.B (Industries Assistance Board)

 Under the IAB Act, mortgaged “settlers”, (as the new farmers were deemed) were bound to declare annually their gross production and were bound to sell only with the authority of the IAB Board.
 As a consequence both sellers and buyers were often prosecuted under the criminal code for violation of the IAB rules. (back door trading)

-Incorporated in the act was a “sustenance wage” of 6 shillings ($0.
+Incorporated in the act was a “sustenance wage” or “living wage” as we would term it today of 6 shillings ($0.
 60) per day paid to settlers, presumably, while they were “clients” of the IAB.

-In the final washout and review of the, often dreaded and criticized IAB as it has to been judged by many as a seriously failed financial endeavor from the State.
-To this day and right trough the generations since, there would have been much despair and heartache resulting from those settlers that “walked off” after years of struggle with absolutely nothing to show.
+Reviewing this, often dreaded and often criticized organization, the IAB, it understandably has to been seen by many as a seriously failed financial endeavor by the State of Western Australia.
+To this day and right trough the generations since, there has been much despair and disappointment resulting from the forced eviction (walk off) of, possibly thousands of unsuccessful settlers, who after years and years of struggle and depravation came away penniless.

 Related articles